phalcon/documentation/docs/events.md

 }
 ```

-The above component implements the [Phalcon\Events\EventsAwareInterface][events-eventsawareinterface] and as a result it uses the `getEventsManager` and `setEventsManager`.
+The above component implements the [Phalcon\Events\EventsAwareInterface][events-eventsawareinterface] and as a result, it uses the `getEventsManager` and `setEventsManager`.
 The last method is what does the work.
 In this example we want to send some notifications to users and want to fire an event before and after the notification is sent.

 We chose to name the component `notification` and the events are called `beforeSend` and `afterSend`.
 In the `process` method, you can add any code you need in between the calls to fire the relevant events.
 Additionally, you can inject more data in this component that would help with your implementation and processing of the notifications.